ionic-team/ionic-framework/core/src/components/searchbar/readme.md

 #### Android

-By default, tapping `ion-searchbar` will cause the keyboard to appear with a magnifying glass icon on the submit button.
+By default, tapping the input will cause the keyboard to appear with a magnifying glass icon on the submit button.
 You can optionally set the `inputmode` property to `"search"`, which will change the icon from a magnifying glass to a carriage return.

 #### iOS